-- Provide a course schedule (Course Schedule 1, see Appendix 9.2) stating for each academic year, and by semester, the following information: - the title of each course/other requirement - the mode/s of delivery - the type of course/other requirement - hours per course - course prerequisites, co-requisites, and restrictions - number of sections of the course anticipated for this degree program - proposed instructors and their highest earned qualifications for each section.
+- All - Provide a course schedule (Course Schedule 1, see Appendix 9.2) stating for each academic year, and by semester, the following information: - the title of each course/other requirement - the mode/s of delivery - the type of course/other requirement - hours per course - course prerequisites, co-requisites, and restrictions - number of sections of the course anticipated for this degree program15 - proposed instructors and their highest earned qualifications for each section.
 You may also additionally note qualifications in progress.
-If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 9.2) that is identical to "Course Schedule 1," with the exception that it does not identify the names of instructors. - Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or WIL outcomes that contribute to the program outcomes. - Identify all requirements/options for work-integrated learning experiences in the program. - Include a summary of the types of work experiences students will have in the WIL associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - Identify the learning outcomes of the WIL experiences associated with the program - Explain how students are/will be evaluated against these stated learning outcomes - Indicate whether learning experience are paid or unpaid and if unpaid provide a rationale. - For any 'feeder' programs that may precede laddering/ bridging (e.g., Diploma, Advanced Diploma or other programs) into degree courses, please also include the following information for each course: - course name - a listing/ outline of major topics and/ or key concepts and methodologies covered in the course - learning outcomes and links to any laddering/ bridging course learning outcomes - sample course outlines - any additional information that may be pertinent (e.g., Provincial Program Standard) optional - samples of student work at the end of the 'feeder' program optional.
+If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 9.2) that is identical to "Course Schedule 1," with the exception that it does not identify the names of instructors. - Attach a table that indicates (or embed within the table for degree level outcomes, if these are provided in a table) the program level learning outcomes and the corresponding courses, course segments, or WIL outcomes that contribute to the program outcomes. - Identify all requirements/options for work-integrated learning experiences in the program. - Include a summary of the types of work experiences students have/will have for work-integrated learning associated with the program, the institution's and the program/school/centre's plans to develop/further develop the WIL opportunities for students, and the level of support the institution and the program/school/centre extend/will extend to students seeking work-integrated learning experiences. - Identify the learning outcomes of the WIL experiences associated with the program and - Explain how students are/will be evaluated against these stated learning outcomes - Indicate whether learning experience are paid or unpaid and if unpaid provide a rationale. - NEW PROGRAMS - Summarize features of the program and any supporting resources to demonstrate that the knowledge and skill expectations in the six elements of the Degree Level Standard will be met. - Provide course materials for each of the proposed core courses and any bridging course.
+Identify each course by name and/or course code as per the submitted Course Schedule.
+For each of these courses include the following: - course learning outcomes and links to program learning outcomes (these can be provided on a course by course basis or as a separate document incorporating all the core courses)

-&lt;sup>14 Typically, Work-Integrated Learning (WIL) experiences occur outside of the academic term (6.1 of this Manual).
+14 Typically, Work-Integrated Learning (WIL) experiences occur outside of the academic term (6.1 of this Manual).
 However, Ontario Colleges may allow part-time work-integrated learning experiences, bearing in mind that part-time employment should not compromise the feasibility of academic studies (i.e. part-time employment should not create undue or excessive student workload).

-&lt;sup>15 For courses which service a number of degree programs (e.g. "Introduction to Accounting" which has students from a number of different business degrees) or other multi-section courses, estimate the number of sections of this course necessary for the number of students from the degree program under review and indicate instructors for each of these sections.
+15 For courses which service a number of degree programs (e.g. "Introduction to Accounting" which has students from a number of different business degrees) or other multi-section courses, estimate the number of sections of this course necessary for the number of students from the degree program under review and indicate instructors for each of these sections.